Sharp systolic inequalities for Reeb flows on the three-sphere: Global surfaces of section for Reeb flows

-Based on the above result, it is now easy to show that compactly supported area-preserving diffeomorphisms of the disk can be lifted to Reed flows on $S^3$.
-We denote by $\Sigma$ the smooth disk in $S^3$
+Thanks to Proposition \ref{barney}, it is now easy to show that compactly supported area-preserving diffeomorphisms of the disk can be lifted to Reeb flows on $S^3$.
+We consider the smooth family of closed disks in $S^3$:

-The boundary of this disk is a great circle, and hence an orbit of the Reeb flow induced by the standard contact form $\alpha_0$ on $S^3$.
-This disk can be parametrised by the map